cvak100/weather/README.md

-# 📄 Weather Data Scraper & Database Manager
+# 📄 Weather Data Scraper

 This Python script scrapes weather data from public sources and stores it in a SQLite database.
 It supports real-time and historical weather data extraction, as well as data retrieval.